 Day 1 Lima

 Arrive Lima at any time.
 There are no planned activities so check into our hotel and enjoy the city.
-Your Chief Experience Officer (CEO) will hold a general briefing in the evening, normally between 7pm and 8pm (a note will be posted in the arrival hotel with details).
-Please note that if you booked the Culinary Theme Pack it does not include extra time in Lima and we highly recommend booking pre-trip accommodation.
-You will be picked up from your hotel at approx 10:00am and taken to a local market and restaurant to prepare and enjoy a traditional Peruvian meal.
-You will return back to your hotel around 13:00.
-Please note that hot water shortages and power outages can be fairly common in Peru (even in upgraded hotels and private homes).
+Your Chief Experience Officer (CEO) will hold a general briefing in the evening, normally between 7pm and 8pm (a note will be posted in the arrival hotel with details). *Please note: if you have pre-booked the Peru Culinary Bundle your CEO will inform you upon arrival when you will see each show throughout your tour, these days are subject to change: Lima cooking class (Day 1) (pre night accommodation recommended) and Cusco cooking class (Day 2).
+For more information on the shows see the Optional Activities section. *Please note that hot water shortages and power outages can be fairly common in Peru (even in upgraded hotels and private homes).
 We appreciate your patience and understanding that these occurrences are outside of our control.
 Peru is frequently referred to as the 'Land of the Incas'.
 It is true that the Incas formed the greatest empire on the continent and left mysterious cities such as Machu Picchu.
 However, it is important to remember that the Incas were the only the last in a long series of Peruvian civilizations spanning several thousand years and the ruins of many of these earlier civilizations can also be visited.
 Peru is made up of three main geographical areas: the Andes, the Amazon and the desert coastal area.
 In this trip we concentrate on the Andes region of south-central Peru and the ancient Inca capital of Cusco.
 Known as the City of Kings, Peru’s capital city Lima was founded by Francisco Pizarro on the Day of the Three Kings (Epiphany) in 1535.
 The Plaza de Armas is the heart of old Lima, and it is here you find the Cathedral, Government Palace and Archbishop’s Palace.
 The Cathedral dates back to the 1700s and houses the remains of the conquistador Pizarro.
 To get a feel for colonial Lima, take a cab to the Plaza de Armas and watch the changing of the Palace Guard in the afternoon.
 Walk the streets surrounding the Jirón de la Unión for great examples of Spanish-colonial architecture and to get a taste for life in a large South American city.
 An optional city tour visits many of the city’s highlights.
 There are many fine museums in and around the city, including the Museo Rafael Larco Herrera, which houses an equally impressive collection of pottery, mummies and textiles from the Paracas and Nazca cultures.
 The more affluent districts of Miraflores, Barranco and San Isidro, which are on the coast, offer good nightlife and cafés all within walking distance.
 Limeños (Lima’s residents) are friendly, and the city is filled with excellent restaurants; seafood lovers in particular should be sure to try a ceviche, for which Lima is well known.

 Transfer early this morning to the airport for the flight to Cusco; the flight usually departs early – we may leave the hotel as early as 4:30 am.
 Spend the afternoon relaxing and exploring this fascinating city, and take time to acclimatize to the high altitude.
-Please note that if you booked the Culinary Theme Pack you will be picked up from your hotel at approx 12:30 and taken to a local market and restaurant to prepare and enjoy a traditional Peruvian meal.
-You will return back to your hotel around 16:00.
 Cusco is the continent’s oldest continuously inhabited city, and the hub of the South American travel network.
 The city attracts travellers who come not just to visit a unique destination but also to experience an age-old culture very different from their 20th century way of life; one could easily spend a week just in and around the area.
 Inca-built stone walls line most of the central streets and you don't have to go far to see other major Inca ruins.
 It is a city steeped in history, tradition and legend.
 Cusco’s numerous colonial churches are one of the city’s most common sights.
 The Cathedral was started in 1559 and took 100 years to build; it is also one of the city’s greatest repositories of colonial art.
 Immediately in front of the entrance is a vault containing the remains of the famous Inca historian, Garcilaso de la Vega.
 Also worth visiting are the churches of La Compañía, La Merced and San Francisco.
 While most ruins are just outside of the city, the main ruin within is that of the Coricancha, once the Inca Empire's richest temple.
 Today the ruin forms the base of the colonial church of Santo Domingo.
 During Inca times this temple was literally covered with gold, but within months of the arrival of the first conquistadors this incredible wealth had all been melted down.
 It is left to the individual imagination to envision the magnificence of the original structure.
 There are several good museums in Cusco, including the Archaeological Museum, which also houses a small art museum, the Regional History Museum and the Religious Art Museum.
 Our best advice for exploring Cusco is to wear a comfortable pair of shoes, arm yourself with a city map and set off to explore!

 2 days of guided biking excursions through the Sacred Valley, in the Maras, Moray and Pisac areas, using Ollantaytambo as a base.
 In the morning of day 3 we will check our bikes and then travel by private transport to Abra de Corao, on the edge of the Sacred Valley and where we will begin the tour.
 From our starting point at 3700 metres above sea level, we descend on our bikes into the Sacred Valley, arriving eventually to Taray (2800 metres above sea level), enjoying magnificent views along the way.
 We will also pass through rural areas where we can see the traditional farming and agriculture activities.
 After lunch we continue by bicycle to the majestic Inca ruins of Pisaq, where we will enjoy a guided tour of the site before transferring to Ollantaytambo for the night.
 Throughout the bicycle excursion we will be able to rely on an expert local guide as well as a support vehicle.
 On day 4 we rise early to transfer 30 minutes to Chinchero by private vehicle.
 After the obligatory safety briefing by the local guide, we will continue our bicycle adventure.
 Today's journey takes us past Huaypo Lake and the picturesque town of Maras, where we will get great views of the Sacred Valley.
 We will visit the archaeological site of Moray and then descend to the Salt mines (Las Salineras), eventually finishing our excursion in Urubamba.
 We'll have lunch here before returning to Ollantaytambo for a free evening to relax the sore legs.